martinord/fido2cap-server/README.md

-# WebAuthn Authentication Server
+# WebAuthn Authentication Web Application (WAWA) for FIDO2CAP

-This is a WebAuthn Authentication Server with a simple login and administration interface.
+This is a WebAuthn Authentication Web Application with a simple login and administration interface, compatible with OpenNDS captive portal.
+This server implements the FIDO2 Captive-portal Authentication Protocol (FIDO2CAP).

 ## Usage